 As the Associate Director of Nursing here at Illume Fertility, I've truly heard it all.
 And after 15+ years in the fertility field, I get questions like these daily from patients who are anxious to do everything right to ensure they have the best chance of IVF success.

 That’s why I’m here to answer your big IVF questions and debunk any myths you might have heard about going through the treatment process.
 My goal?
 To make it all as simple as possible so you can focus on powering through treatment like the warrior you are!

 Let's dive in and answer the most common questions I get from IVF patients.

 Can I have sex during an IVF cycle?

 Yes!
 It is completely safe to have sex during ovarian stimulation.
-However, there may come a point during your IVF cycle that it becomes uncomfortable to have sex (not to mention - you may just not be "in the mood" right now).
+However, there may come a time during your IVF cycle that it simply becomes uncomfortable to have sex.
+This discomfort is mainly due to your ovaries expanding.
+If that is the case, refrain from intercourse.

-We do ask that after your embryo transfer, you refrain from sex until after your official pregnancy test.
+Note: We do ask that you refrain from sex after your embryo transfer until after your official pregnancy test.
 Your nurse will give you new instructions based on your pregnancy test results.

 The answer to this question is a bit complex, so let's break it down together.

 While you can't do anything to 100% guarantee your IVF cycle will be successful, there is a lot you can do to optimize your health and give you the best chance of achieving your goal: a healthy pregnancy and baby.

 - Prioritize your health prior to starting IVF treatment